qiyanhz/pdsnd_github/README.md

-### Date created
-Include the date you created this project and README file.

-### Project Title
-Replace the Project Title
+### 3 October 2018

+### US Bike Share Data Explore

-### Description
+### Project Description
-Describe what your project is about and what it does
+This project is using python to provide users an interactive way to review bike share data from 3 US cities: Chicago, New York and Washington.
+The users can key in city name, date, etc to filter the data set to see descriptive statistics.

-### Files used
+### Files Used
-Include the files used
+Three data files are chicago.csv, new_york_city.csv and washington.csv.

 ### Credits
-It's important to give proper credit.
-Add links to any repo that inspired you or blogposts you consulted.
+Thanks for Udacity classroom material.